ConOnRails/ConOnRails/README.md

 is derived entirely from the designs of DeNae Leverentz, who acted as our user experience expert and project manager.
 All coding to date has been done by Michael Scott Shappe.

-Version 3.4.9.4, 'Blackberry Jam and Butter on Mixed Biscuits, with Bacon, Hashbrowns, Coffee, and 4 slices of Key Lime Pie' was is the version that was used for the 2015 CONVergence convention, July 4th weekend.
+Version 3.5.2 'Lemon Curd and Scones', and will be the version that was used for the 2019 CONVergence convention, July 4th weekend.
 There is currently an active development branch for revising the security structure at ms/new-permissions.
+The main recent updates have just been to keep dependencies current -- Ruby 2.5.5 and some Gem updates.
+This is about as far as can be gone without also moving to Rails 5.2, which will be a bit of a project.

 A note about testing: most of the tests are still under Minitest in the `test` folder; there are a handful of rspec tests, and one jasmine test, under the `spec` folder, but for hysterical raisins, the Minitest-based testing is the main focus of TDD.